HildoBijl/stepwise/packages/browser-utils/README.md

 # @step-wise/browser-utils

-`@step-wise/browser-utils` provides small browser-specific utilities for colors, DOM coordinates and elements, environment detection, and local storage.
+`@step-wise/browser-utils` provides small browser-specific utilities for colors, DOM coordinates and elements, environment detection, and web storage.
 It does not depend on React.
 React components and hooks belong in `@step-wise/react-utils`, which may build on this package.

 ## Installation